- Chart

 Overview

-The VanEck Africa Index ETF (AFK) seeks to replicate, before fees and expenses, the performance of the MVISu00ae GDP Africa Index, which is intended to track the overall performance of companies that are domiciled in, or generate at least 50% of their revenues from, African countries.
+The VanEck Africa Index ETF (AFK) seeks to replicate, before fees and expenses, the performance of the MVISu00ae GDP Africa Index, which is intended to track the overall performance of companies with operations in Africa.

 Reputation and Reliability

-VanEck is a well-established ETF provider with a long track record of offering specialized and niche investment products.
+VanEck is a well-established ETF provider with a strong reputation for offering specialized and thematic ETFs.

 Management Expertise

-VanEck has a dedicated team of investment professionals with experience in managing international and emerging market funds.
+VanEck has extensive experience in managing international and emerging market ETFs, demonstrating expertise in the African market.

 Investment Objective